A look at endemic equilibria of compartmental epidemiological models and model control via vaccination and mitigation: Two new compartmental models

 The usual SEIRS model (\cite{Bjornstad2}) can be visualized as

 where \begin{itemize} \item $\beta$ is the transmission rate, the average rate at which an infected individual can infect a susceptible \item $n$ is the population size \item $1/\sigma$ is the latency period \item $1/\gamma$ is the symptomatic period \item $1/\omega$ is the period of immunity. \end{itemize} All parameters are necessarily non-negative.
 Note that, for simplicity, here and throughout this paper we choose to present our models without vital dynamics (also known as demography), often represented by the natural birth and death rates $\Lambda$ and $\mu$.
+This is motivated by the fact that compartmental models are well suited for larger population since they average populations into compartments, and therefore the change in total population due to overall death and birth is negligible.
+See \cite{Chengjun} for an analysis with varying total population on a slightly different model (similar results).
 Also note that when $\omega=0$, this reduces to the usual SEIR model, and one can further recover the simple SIR model by letting $\sigma \to \infty$.

-As described in Section \ref{sec: intro}, we now think of individuals in the $E$ compartment as infected but asymptomatic, while individuals in the $I$ compartment are infected and symptomatic.
-Therefore in our new SE(R)IRS model certain asymptomatic individuals can recover without ever becoming symptomatic; the duration of the course of their infection is denoted by $1/\delta$.
+As described in Section \ref{sec: intro}, we now think of individuals in the $E$ compartment as infected but asymptomatic (some authors call this interpretation a SAIRS model), while individuals in the $I$ compartment are infected and symptomatic.
+Therefore in our SE(R)IRS model certain asymptomatic individuals can recover without ever becoming symptomatic; the duration of the course of their infection is denoted by $1/\delta$.
 Moreover, asymptomatic individuals can indeed infect susceptible individuals, however they do so at a reduced rate when compared to symptomatic individuals; this reduction is accounted for by the parameter $\alpha$.
 We may assume $\alpha \in [0,1]$ and $\delta\geq 0$.
 Note that when $\alpha =\delta=0$ we recover the SEIRS model.

 The SE(R)IRS model can be visualized as

 and the corresponding dynamical system is given by